eyzmachine/TelegramTradeHelper/README.md

 12. If connection failed then check token
 13. Press Start working, then type in your bot /start.
 If everything alright you will get message that bot is working.
 14. If you dont want to type /start always after app launch you can get your UserId and UserName with /getid command or with https://t.me/username_to_id_bot bot and paste it in same name tag values in config
+15. If you got file access error (looks like The process cannot access the file 'D:\PathOfExile\logs\Client.txt' because it is being used by another process.System.IO.IOException) then you have to change to true config tag value "useTempFile"